Information

 Full Brief

-RTÉ continues to support innovative and original content in the areas of science, climate, and education.
-Current projects include a second series of the climate and sustainability series Heated (indiepics) and the three-part documentary Rising Tides by Philip Boucher Hayes (Earth Horizon).
+The slate will also continue to support innovative and original content in the areas of science, climate, and education.
+Recent examples here include Heated [indiepics], the magazine series in pre-watershed that deals with green issues and last year’s three-part documentary Rising Tides with Philip Boucher Hayes [Earth Horizon].

 Proposals should include plans for digital additionality and dual-platform storytelling.
-RTÉ is open to strategic and funding partnerships, advertiser-funded programming, and completion funding.
 Projects that comply with the Coimisiún na Meán Sound and Vision scheme are particularly encouraged.

 Producers are invited to submit their ideas through the RTÉ eCommissioning system under the category Factual Specialist “Science & Education”.